 Google Maps are familiar and quick to use!

 Where do we get data?
 For one, DIY water analysis using cheap water testing strips, in the absence of more expensive equipment or ....

-... a GPS-enbaled arduino-based water sensor can test for pH, dissolved oxygen, conductivity, and temperature and costs under $100!
+... a GPS-enbaled arduino-based water sensor can test for pH, dissolved oxygen, conductivity, and temperature!

-Wherever the data comes from, it can be processed, verified, and updated on the Google Map reflecting the quality of water.
+Wherever the data comes from, it can be processed, verified, and updated on the Google Map reflecting the quality of water as safe or not.

 Drones could be automated to do water testing using machine learning and deliver time-critical supplies using LiveWaterMap.